diyorbek-mamadaliev/PastebinPage-Task2/README.md

 - **Java Development Kit (JDK)**: Ensure that you have Java Development Kit 21 or higher installed on your system.

-- **Google Chrome**: Make sure you have Google Chrome Version 117.0.5938.92 installed on your machine.
+- **Google Chrome**: Make sure you have Google Chrome Version 114.0.5938.92 and above installed on your machine.

 - **Maven**: Ensure that you have Apache Maven installed.
 This project uses Maven for dependency management and build automation.